-We recognise how vitally important Online Safety is and ensure that this is communicated to the children through a dedicated unit of work in each year group.
-These units of work are different for every year group, but retain a core focus on the SMART rules as a way for children to keep themselves safe on the Internet.
-Reference to Online Safety continues to be made throughout other units of work, and subjects across the curriculum, where relevant.
+We recognise how vitally important online safety is and ensure that this is communicated to the children through a dedicated unit of work in each year group.
+Although these units of work are different for each year group, they retain a core focus on the SMART rules as a way for children to learn how to keep themselves safe when using the internet.
+Reference to online safety continues to be made throughout other units of work, and subjects across the curriculum, where relevant.

 Each year group covers different topics on Computing.
 Please click below to see what each year group will be learning.